+1 (603) 932 7897

 This is an example of a great conclusion, as the writer restates what would happen if you provide data ownership to people, and restates his original thesis that data should not be owned by anyone.

-5. What are the prizes of the John Locke Essay Competition?
+14. What Are the Prizes of the John Locke Essay Competition?

-• The best essay overall will receive a $10,000 (US Dollar) scholarship to attend one or more of our summer schools and/or gap year courses.
+• The best essay overall will receive a $10,000 (US Dollar) scholarship to attend one or more of our summer schools and/or visiting scholars programmes.

 • The essays will be published on the Institute’s website.